 - Games may be at a different gym than where a team practices.

 Will there be any YMCA staff available during practices and games?

-Yes, during basketball season Presidio YMCA employs gym monitors during practices and referees during games.
+Yes, during basketball season, the Presidio Community YMCA employs gym monitors during practices and referees during games.

 - Referees’ duties are to facilitate smooth game flow and help teach the players the basics of competitive basketball.
 Age-appropriate YMCA basketball rules will be enforced.
 Open and respectful dialogue with the referees and scorekeepers is welcome.